 The Federal Council report of 14 December 2018 on the legal basis for blockchain and DLT provided an analysis of the relevant framework conditions, clarified the need for action and proposed concrete measures.
 Analyses show that there is no need for fundamental adjustments to the Swiss legal framework or the introduction of a technology act.
 However, there is still a need for specific amendments to some federal acts.

 On 25 September 2020, Parliament unanimously adopted the bill to adapt federal law to developments in distributed ledger technology (DLT).
-The referendum period will run until 14 January 2021.
 This bill will increase legal certainty, remove obstacles for DLT-based applications and limit the risk of abuse.

 One of the proposal's key areas is the amendment of securities law.
 It will provide a secure legal basis for the trading of rights through electronic registers.
 Furthermore, the segregation of crypto-based assets in the event of bankruptcy will be clarified by law.
 Finally, a new licence category for DLT trading systems will be established in financial market infrastructure law, thereby creating a flexible legal framework for new forms of financial market infrastructure.